SummerScape

 “Tanowitz has long been one of the most formally brilliant choreographers around.”—New York Times

-Spiritual and erotic, playful and mysterious, The biblical Song of Songs (also known as The Song of Solomon) is perhaps the greatest of all love poems—a hymn of yearning, steeped in images from the natural world.
-The poem’s unforgettable images of the natural world have inspired artists and lovers for millennia – indeed some scholars argue that the entire tradition of Western love poetry springs from its glorious verses.
-Now composer David Lang and Fisher Center resident choreographer Pam Tanowitz join forces to create a major new dance-theater performance based on this radiantly beautiful text.
-A collage of sound, song, and movement that reimagines ancient rituals of love and courtship, Song of Songs holds the sacred and profane threads of the Song in perfect balance.
+Spiritual, playful, and mysterious, The biblical Song of Songs (also known as The Song of Solomon) is perhaps the greatest of all love poems—a hymn of yearning, steeped in images from the natural world.
+The poem has inspired artists and lovers for millennia.
+Now composer David Lang and choreographer Pam Tanowitz join forces to create a major new dance performance inspired by this beautiful text.
+A union of song and movement, Song of Songs moves between abstraction and figuration to create a meditation on loving and being.

 Choreography by Pam Tanowitz